thzidaan/thzidaan.github.io/README.md

 **Why is Markdown better than a Word processor?**
 > Markdown allows you to separate the content from style.Using this, you can have consistency in your content and style without having worry about style while writing.

+**Why are the changes I made to my resume not displaying in my static website?**
+> It usually takes a few minutes for GitHub to deploy the changes that you made in your file.
+Please be patient.
+Try refreshing the website after a few minutes.

 **Is GitHub necessary to host my resume?**
->No, a static site can be manually hosted by using a lightweight markup and a theme to a generator like Jekyll or Sphinx.By editing the text and reprocessing everything, the site can be updated.
+> No, a static site can be manually hosted by using a lightweight markup and a theme to a generator like Jekyll or Sphinx.By editing the text and reprocessing everything, the site can be updated.